 (1) ERCOT will conduct Real-Time and short term planning based on the security criteria established in these Operating Guides.
 Operations during Forced and Planned Outages will also follow these criteria.
 Line Ratings are provided to ERCOT in accordance with Protocols and these Operating Guides.
-ERCOT will employ Constraint Management Plans (CMPs) and use of Special Protection Systems (SPSs) to facilitate the use of the ERCOT Transmission Grid while maintaining system security and reliability in accordance with the Protocols, these Operating Guides, and applicable North American Electric Reliability Corporation (NERC) Reliability Standards.
+ERCOT will employ Constraint Management Plans (CMPs) and use of Remedial Action Schemes (RASs) to facilitate the use of the ERCOT Transmission Grid while maintaining system security and reliability in accordance with the Protocols, these Operating Guides, and applicable North American Electric Reliability Corporation (NERC) Reliability Standards.
 ERCOT will address operating conditions under which the reliability of the ERCOT System is inadequate and no solution is readily apparent in accordance with the Protocols and these Operating Guides.

 6.2.3 Performance Analysis Requirements for ERCOT System Facilities